Capstone-Template-orginisation/website-template/src/content/docs/processes/Documentation/writing-style-guide.md

 possible.

 If a term already exists, do not create a new word/phrase.
-Use these terms consistently throughout the article, and across Thoth Tech.
+Use these terms consistently throughout the article, and across Company.
 Use industry specific terms when writing for a professional audience.

 ### Code examples